anirudt/metric-learning-FR/plan.md

 # Overall Idea:
-The idea is to use matrix perturbation theory to explain various methods of facial recognition and improve its background intuition.
+The idea is to use matrix perturbation theory to find the minimum size of the training set, and thus the minimum number of views.
+Try to estimate the bound of the intraclass separability.
+Go through materials for this and try to develop Perturbation Bounds.
+Read the newest version of the Face Recognition paper for better clarity.
+One possible ideology can be, assimilate as many views as necessary, and try training them, reduce the number of images, and keep plotting the accuracy as a function of the amount of training images that you take.
+This could lead to a fair amount of knowledge about the amount of information that you need to uniquely characterise an individual.

-Use a single image for each individual, and try to modify it for simulating several scenarios and try to interpret the relative recognition accuraccuracies amongst them.
+Use a single image for each individual, and try to modify it for simulating several scenarios and try to interpret the relative recognition accuracies amongst them.

 # Immediate Next Day TODOs:
 - Code up a version of FR using EigenFaces